AnshuOishik/GraSS/BenchmarkMethods/README.txt

 # For GeCo3: conda install -y -c bioconda geco3
 # For Jarvis: conda install -y -c bioconda jarvis

+# We have modified and added the following to the original codes:

-# Modify geco and jarvis (modify garbage in defs.h and common.c)
+# We have modified geco and jarvis (modify garbage in defs.h and common.c)

 # Add cpuUsage.c to the repository for Memory & CPU usage